- Books, Literature, and Writing»

 Types of Mythology

-Stories that children and many adults found interesting and still do.
+Stories that children and many adults found interesting and are told.

 To a complex system in which the god or goddess represented such virtues as wisdom, purity, or love, to a worshiping of the gods in organized fashion.